mlau154/pymead/docs/source/install.rst

 updates to pymead (you will be notified of these at application startup when they are available), you can simply replace the original extracted folder with the newly extracted folder.
 It is *very important* to not remove the pymead application from the folder that contains the ``_internals`` folder, since pymead needs these to run.

-**macOS**

-First download the ``-macOS.tar.gz`` file from the GitHub releases page.
-In macOS, extracting the tarball by double-clicking will automatically prompt the user to drag the extracted folder to a location (such as the desktop). `pymead` can then be run simply by double-clicking on the ``pymead`` executable inside that folder.

 Method 2: ``pip`` (GUI + API)